Jebmcw/-finance-automation-tools/README.md

 # Accounting Reconciliation & Reporting Suite

-This is a modular Python project that simulates core enterprise accounting workflows using mock data.
-It focuses on reconciliation, reporting, and optional AI-assisted queries to emulate real-world systems like those used at Weatherford and similar enterprise environments.
+This is a modular Python project that simulates enterprise-level accounting reconciliation tasks using mock data.
+It targets the key issues faced by accounting teams (like at Weatherford), including manual reconciliations, poor variance visibility, and lack of automation.

 ---